FlowFuse/website/src/blog/2024/09/how-to-build-automate-devops-pipelines-node-red-deployments.md

 Creating DevOps pipelines manually for your Node-RED deployments can be time-consuming, expensive, and require considerable technical expertise. **FlowFuse** simplifies the creation of DevOps pipelines for Node-RED deployments.

 <div class="blog-update-notes">
-    <p>[FlowFuse](/) enhances collaboration, security, and scalability for your Node-RED applications, making the deployment and management of edge devices seamless.
+    <p><a href="/">FlowFuse</a> enhances collaboration, security, and scalability for your Node-RED applications, making the deployment and management of edge devices seamless.
 With a centralized platform and an intuitive visual interface, FlowFuse allows you to connect, collect, transform, and visualize data effortlessly.</p>
 </div>

 ### Steps to Create a DevOps Pipeline: